hitikadwani/Deezer_Social_network/README.md

 Repository structure:

 The original Dataset graph.txt is uploaded in Repository under test_dataset folder.
-All The Project Codes are also updated in the Repository under Project_Codes section.The folders like target,project contain important dependencies to make all these codes smoothly.
+All the Project Codes are also updated in the Repository under Project_Codes section.The folders like target,project contain important dependencies to make all these codes run smoothly.

 Configuration